tlsnotary/docs-mdbook/src/protocol/request/README.md

 ## Transcript

 The primary artifact generated from this phase is called the `Transcript`.
-It contains session meta-data, the server signature, and commitments to all the requests and responses.
+It contains session meta-data, handshake data, and commitments to all the requests and responses.

-> Note that the server signature (RSA) does not reveal the identity of the server.
+> Note that the server ephemeral key does not reveal the identity of the server.

 <img src="https://raw.githubusercontent.com/tlsnotary/docs-assets/main/diagrams/transcript.png">